djeada/Stanford-Machine-Learning/README.md

 # Stanford-Machine-Learning
-The following notes give an overview of Professor Andrew Ng's machine learning course, which is available on the coursera platform.
+The following notes give an overview of Professor Andrew Ng's machine learning course.
+The course is available on the coursera platform.

 <h1>Notes</h1>